slingamn/vault-exfiltrate/README.md

 1. The `file` storage backend stores the keyring at the relative filesystem path `core/_keyring`, wrapped in JSON and base64
 1. The `zookeeper` backend stores it as the data of the `core/_keyring` node
 1. The `mysql` backend stores it in the table row with `vault_key = 'core/keyring'`.
 1. The `consul` backend typically stores it under the path `vault/core/keyring`.
-However, be aware that `consul kv get vault/core/keyring` will output a spurious newline at the end.
-You can use the [-base64 flag](https://developer.hashicorp.com/consul/commands/kv/get) or strip the final newline.
+By default, `consul kv get vault/core/keyring` outputs a spurious newline at the end.
+A simple workaround is `consul kv get -base64 vault/core/keyring | base64 -d > keyring_file`.

 `vault-exfiltrate extract-core` is similar, except that it takes the filename of an ELF core dump of an unsealed `vault` process instead of the PID of a running process.
 A suitable core file can be obtained with the [gcore](http://man7.org/linux/man-pages/man1/gcore.1.html) utility, which is part of `gdb`.